rails/rails/guides/source/form_helpers.md

 ### Relying on Record Identification

 When dealing with RESTful resources, calls to `form_with` can be simplified by relying on **record identification**.
-This means you pass the model instance and have Rails figure out model name, method, and other things.
-In the example below for creating a new record, both `form_with` have the same generated HTML:
+This means you pass the model instance and have Rails figure out the model name, method, and other things.
+In the example below for creating a new record, both calls to `form_with` generate the same HTML:

 ```ruby
 # longer way: